-My/Our proxy is to vote as indicated below:-

-NO. RESOLUTIONS FOR AGAINST 1.
-Re-election of Dato' Sri Michael Yeoh Sock Siong 2.
-Re-election of Dato' Mark Yeoh Seok Kah 3.
+I/We (full name as per NRIC/company name in block letters) NRIC, /Company No. (New)(Old) CDS Account No. (for nominee companies only) of (ful address) being g a member of YTL Land &amp; Development Berhad hereby appoint (f ull name as per N RIC in block letters NRIC No. (New)(Old) of (ful I address) adjou Lumpur, 168 Jalan Imbi, 55100 Kuala Lumpur on Tuesday, 25 November 2 rnment thereof.
+Our proxy is to vote as indicated below:- 2014 at 11.00 a a.m. and at any NO. RESOLUTIONS FOR AGAINST 1.
+Re-election of Dato' Cheong Keap Tai 2.
+Re-election of Dato' Hamidah Binti Maktar 3.
 Re-appointment of Dato' Suleiman Bin Abdul Manan 4.
 Re-appointment of Tan Sri Datuk Seri Panglima Dr. Abu Hassan Bin Othman 5.
 Re-appointment of Eu Peng Meng @ Leslie Eu 6.
 Approval of the payment of Directors' fees 7.
 Re-appointment of Messrs Ernst & Young as Company Auditors 8.
 Approval for Dato' Cheong Keap Tai to continue in office as Independent Non-Executive Director 9.
-Approval for Eu Peng Meng @ Leslie Eu to continue in office as Independent Non- Executive Director 10.
+Approval for Eu Peng Meng @ Leslie Eu to continue in office as Independent Non-Executive Director 10.
 Authorisation for Directors to Allot and Issue Shares 11.
 Proposed Renewal of Share Buy-Back Authority 12.
-Proposed Renewal of Shareholder Mandate and New Shareholder Mandate for Recurrent Related Party Transactions of a Revenue or Trading Nature 13.
-Proposed Amendments to the Articles of Association of the Company

-Number of shares held
+Proposed Renewal of Shareholder Mandate and New Shareholder Mandate for Recurrent Related Party Transactions of a Revenue or Trading Nature Number of shares held